 - Diphtheria/Tetanus: Immunization within the past 10 years is required and you must remain current throughout your enrollment.
 You must have evidence of having had one Tdap.

-- CPR: BLS or Healthcare Provider, or Professional Rescuer CPR from an accredited agency such as the American Red Cross or American Heart Association is required.
+- CPR: BLS, Heartcode, Healthcare Provider, or Professional Rescuer CPR from an accredited agency such as the American Red Cross or American Heart Association is required.
 CPR is renewed every 2 years and must remain current during your enrollment.
-CPR that is NOT acceptable includes but not limited to: Heartsaver, Friends and Family, Adult & Pediatric CPR.
+CPR that is NOT acceptable includes but not limited to: Online only classes, Heartsaver, Friends and Family, Adult & Pediatric CPR.
 If you are not sure, please call Health Services prior to taking a class.
 Classes on campus are held for your convenience and taught by Security and Health Services.

-- FLU: Annual flu shots are mandatory at many facilities.
-It is highly advised to get yearly flu shots while they are easily available as it is uncertain which facility you may be placed in.
+- FLU: Annual flu shots are mandatory at many facilities (November – April).
+It is highly advised to get yearly flu shots.
+These are offered in the Fall on campus and are free for students.

 31 College Drive